great-expectations/great_expectations/docs/contributing/types_of_contributions.rst

 Plugins are ...

-We are actively seeking contributions for six types of plugin:
+We are actively seeking contributions for five types of plugin:

 * Expectations
 * DataSources
 * StoreBackends
-* ValidationOperators
 * ValidationActions
 * Renderers